Sam-Legodi/MeerKAT-correlator-upgrade-imaging-tests/README.md

 ### 7) Common gotchas (and fixes)

 * `casa` not found -> export `CASA=/full/path/to/casa` or add it to your `PATH`; retry `mci cal`
+* if input images do not have frequency information in their headers, run the PYBDSF step for each set of images that have the same reference frequency and specify that frequency via `freq_mhz` under the `pybdsf` config section.
 * Permission errors writing under `data/` -> adjust `paths.*` to point at a writable location
 * Wrong FITS paths -> update `config.yaml`; wrappers only forward paths
 * No outputs appeared -> read the console; wrappers print the exact script command so you can rerun it by hand